eugene-khyst/eugene-khyst/README.md

 ### Hi there 👋

-My name is Evgeniy Khyst.
+My name is Eugene Khyst.
 I am a Software Architect and Engineering Manager.

 My path: Software Engineer -> Tech Lead -> Solutions Architect -> VP of engineering running a department of 60+ people.